 “Then I’ll . . . figure it out.”

 “No,” I said firmly, my patience at an end.
 “The answer is no. You’re not worth the trouble.”

-Maybe if she’d caught me on a different day, I would’ve had more tolerance, I might’ve been gentler and calmer.
+It’s possible that if she’d caught me on a different day, I would’ve had more tolerance, I might’ve been gentler and calmer.
 But I was tired of entitled morons dictating to me how to run my business.
 If I gave an inch, she’d probably demand that I add a dedicated meditation room to the club.
+And a chapel.
 And a sauna.
 And a tiki bar.

 Besides, who the hell did she think she was?
 If she wanted charity, she’d come to the wrong place.
 Some of us lived in reality.
 This was my club.
 Mine.
-I had twelve other professional dancers to consider, three bouncers, a bartender—all of whom relied on me and this club to put food on their tables.
+And even though it was often more trouble than it was worth, I had my people to think about: sixteen professional dancers, three bouncers, a bartender—all of whom relied on me and this club to put food on their tables.
 Unlike her, I never took or gave handouts.

 Charlotte rocked backward, her eyes flashing and her hands coming to her hips.
 “What exactly is your problem with me?”

-“You’re still here,” I grit out, my temper ballooning.
-But given what her ex-husband had done to my business and all the spit I’d been served in my food, was I surprised she’d pissed me off?
+“You’re still here,” I gritted out, my temper ballooning.
+But given her past dirty looks, what her ex-husband had done to my business, and all the spit I’d been served in my food, was I surprised she’d pissed me off?
 No. No I was not.

 “You do that.”

-I turned and continued toward the back, not waiting for the sound of her departure, and determined to forget about her intrusion the moment she was gone.
-Down a bartender, bouncer, and a bookkeeper, the last thing my club needed—the very last thing—was renewed townie scrutiny courtesy of saintly Charlotte Mitchell.
+I turned and continued toward the back without waiting for the sound of her departure, determined to forget about her intrusion the moment she was gone.
+Down a bartender, bouncer, and a bookkeeper, the last thing my club needed—the absolute last thing—was renewed townie scrutiny courtesy of saintly Charlotte Mitchell.